jayden-n/jobmatic/README.md

 - [ ] (front-end) displaying shorter Pagination indicator for better UI.
 Instead of whole total pages which might cause bugs if user creates too many job applications

 - [x] migrating to TypeScript for better self-documenting codebase and improves code readability

+---

+## Contributing

+Pull requests are welcomed and highly appreciated.
+Before making any major changes, please feel free to open an issue and initiate a discussion about your ideas.
+Your valuable input and collaboration are greatly valued!

+---
+## License

+This web app is available under [MIT](https://choosealicense.com/licenses/mit/).